Book Review Guidelines

 The typical book review in ROP runs from 900 to 1200 words.
 Reviews should include a clear summary of the book's thought or argument and, equally important, a critical assessment of the book in light of the existing literature or some other useful frame of reference.

 The book review section is one of ROP's major strengths.
-Books reviewed—about 60 per year—and reviewers are selected with care.
-Our hope is to continue a tradition of book reviewing marked by excellence of both literary style and analysis.
+Books reviewed--about 60 per year--and reviewers are selected with care.
+Our hope is to continue a tradition of book reviewing marked by the excellence of both literary style and analysis.

-A Review should be headed with a bibliographic citation for the book including the author, title, location of publication, publisher, date, pages and price.
+A Review should be headed with a bibliographic citation for the book including the author, title, location of publication, publisher, date, and pages.
 Note the following examples:

-Place your name at the end of the review exactly as you want it to appear.
-Please submit your review via e-mail attachment in Microsoft Word document format to e-mail ROP@nd.edu.
+Place your name and university affiliation at the end of the review exactly as you want it to appear.
+Please submit your review via Scholar One or e-mail attachment in Microsoft Word document format to e-mail Rop.Editor.email@example.com.

 Submission of a review to ROP will constitute your guarantee that the review has not appeared or will not appear elsewhere unless released by ROP.
 Relevant to our identification of contributors, please include in your communication with us, a couple of sentences of current information on your position and activities, and do inform ROP of any changes in position or institutional affiliation prior to publication of your review.